The body belonged to Sally Maynard Moran, a former mistress of Kent.

 Did Rockwell Kent have something to do with the murder of Sally Maynard?

 That was the rumor that dogged him for years.
-Wyeth, son of Andrew, collected Kent’s work and even bought the Red House on Monhegan.
+Wyeth, son of Andrew, collected Kent’s work and even bought a house owned by Kent on Monhegan.

 There were several problems with the theory.
 One was that Kent was in New York at the time of Sally Maynard’s death.